Full Alphabetical List

 The ship's successful career was cut short in 2371.
 Just after receiving a major refit, the ship was attacked over Veridian III by a renegade Klingon ship under the command of the Duras sisters.
 While Enterprise was victorious in the end, its warp core had sustained enough damage that a breach was inevitable.
 The crew managed to escape to the saucer section and separate the ship, but the warp core explosion pushed the saucer into the Veridian III gravity well, where it crash landed.
 Casualties were low among the crew, which was eventually rescued by starships Farragut, Brattain, and Trosper.

-Though the ship was deemed lost to Starfleet, the saucer section was retrieved from Veridian III, as its eventual discovery by the pre-warp civilization on Veridian IV would disrupt their natural course of development.
-By the late 2390's, the Starfleet Museum had started restoring the Enterprise-D. Its interior was returned to its pre-refit look; and a new stardrive section was assembled from salvaged components from other ships, most notably including the nacelles from the USS Syracuse.
+Though the ship was deemed lost to Starfleet, the saucer section was eventually retrieved from Veridian III, as its discovery by the pre-warp Veridian IV natives would disrupt their natural course of development.
+By the 2390's the Starfleet Museum started restoring the Enterprise-D. The interior was returned to its pre-refit look; and the secondary hull was replaced by that of the USS Syracuse.

 Fontana Station